Why Blue Mountain Hospital District & Grant County?

 - Must comply with all Personal Protection Equipment (PPE) assigned for specific cleaning or Hospital areas.

-- Must exhibit a high level of teamwork, communication, collaboration and customer services to all team members and patients.
+- Must exhibit a high level of teamwork, communication, collaboration and customer service to all team members and patients.

 For more information, contact: